‘An internship can change your life’, says everyone who has ever done any relevant internship.

 Let’s make it simpler for you – it’s a job before the actual job, a peek into your career before it actually starts.
 You will go to the office (unless you do a work-from-home internship), have real responsibilities, learn new skills and utilize your existing ones (if any), and get paid (generally).
 Sounds great, right?

-Again, breaking it down to five main points –
+Again, breaking it down into five main points –

 1. Because work ex matters – 44 out of 100 employers value relevant work experience more than any other qualifications while recruiting (Source : The Chronicle of Higher Education).
 Also, getting experience will do wonders to your confidence during any job interview.